 Form into 1 to 1-1/2 inch balls and store in the freezer.

 - My favorite sunflower seed butter is either Sunbutter Brand or Trader Joe's.
+See the post for more options, like pumpkin seed butter.

 - If using a sodium free brand, a pinch of salt would work really well in this mixture.